Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 Tap the gear icon in the upper right corner.

-Tap "cloud service" on the setting screen.
+Tap "Third-party Service" on the setting screen.

 connect Lock Pro to the hub that has been added to your account.